 When should you top-dress your lawn?

 The best times to topdress your lawn is in Early Spring and Summer.
 But, you can actually do this any time of year.
+In fact I’ve done it in the dead of Winter, as I had a finished winter pile and it was an excuse to get outside.
 Adding organic matter is always beneficial to your lawn, or just about any other plant.
 The increased fertility, water holding capacity, and drainage will have hidden benefits that you will reap without even realizing it.

 Where can you get compost?